-Released March 8th, 1940, 'Olympia: Part One – Festival of the Nations' stars David Albritton, Jack Beresford, Glenn Cunningham, Henri de Baillet-Latour The NR movie has a runtime of about 2 hr 7 min, and received a user score of 68 (out of 100) on TMDb, which compiled reviews from 104 respected users.
+Released March 8th, 1940, 'Olympia: Part One – Festival of the Nations' stars David Albritton, Jack Beresford, Glenn Cunningham, Henri de Baillet-Latour The NR movie has a runtime of about 2 hr 7 min, and received a user score of 68 (out of 100) on TMDb, which compiled reviews from 104 knowledgeable users.

-Interested in knowing what the movie's about?
+Want to know what the movie's about?
 Here's the plot: "Commissioned to make a propaganda film about the 1936 Olympic Games in Germany, director Leni Riefenstahl created a celebration of the human form.
 This first half of her two-part film opens with a renowned introduction that compares modern Olympians to classical Greek heroes, then goes on to provide thrilling in-the-moment coverage of some of the games' most celebrated moments, including African-American athlete Jesse Owens winning a then-unprecedented four gold medals."

 'Olympia: Part One – Festival of the Nations' Release Dates